MichealGoldman/node-weather-app/README.md

 # node-weather-app
-Simple weather app built around nodejs
+Simple weather app built with nodejs.

+Uses the openweathermap.org API.

+Hosted on Heroku at http://url-heroku.com.